-To be eligible to apply for support from the Discretionary Funds, you must meet the following conditions:
+To be eligible to apply for support from the College Childcare Funds, students must meet the following conditions:

-- Be ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the relevant date (the first day of the first academic year of the course).
-If you fall short of being ordinarily resident in the UK and Islands for the three year qualifying period, even by one day, you will not be eligible to apply for support under the normal residence conditions, AND - If you are not a UK or other EU national, you must have 'settled status' in the UK (as set out in the Immigration Act 1971) on the relevant date, AND - Be ordinarily resident in Scotland on the relevant date.
-We will not treat you as being ordinarily resident in Scotland if your main purpose in coming here has been to receive fulltime education and that you would have otherwise been living elsewhere.
+- Ordinarily resident in the United Kingdom, the Channel Islands or the Isle of Man for the three years immediately before the relevant date (the first day of the first academic year of the course).
+If a student falls short of being ordinarily resident in the UK and Islands for the three year qualifying period, even by one day, they will not be eligible to apply for support under the normal residence conditions, AND - Students who are not UK nationals must have 'settled status' in the UK (as set out in the Immigration Act 1971) on the relevant date, AND - Ordinarily resident in Scotland on the relevant date.
+Students whose main purpose in coming to live in Scotland is to receive full-time education, who would have otherwise been living elsewhere, are not considered to be ordinarily resident in Scotland.

-Non-UK EU nationals
+EU nationals

-A person who is a non-UK EU national (or the family member of such a person) is eligible to apply for support from the Discretionary Fund, provided they meet the following conditions:
+EU nationals (or their family members) are eligible to apply for support from the College Childcare Funds, provided they meet the following conditions:

-- Be ordinarily resident in Scotland on the first day of the first academic year of the course, AND - Has been ordinarily resident in the UK and Islands throughout the immediately preceding three year period (provided that if that residence has been wholly or mainly for the purpose of receiving full time education, the person was ordinarily resident in the EEA or Switzerland immediately before the 3 year period).
+- Ordinarily resident in Scotland on the first day of the first academic year of the course, AND - Ordinarily resident in the UK and Islands throughout the immediately preceding three year period (provided that if that residence has been wholly or mainly for the purpose of receiving full time education, the person was ordinarily resident in the EEA or Switzerland immediately before the 3 year period), AND - Student should have settled or pre-settled status.